Skip to content

 Key Insights

-• It is an oversimplification to assume that all defined benefit (DB) plans impact glide path design for an accompanying defined contribution (DC) plan the same way.
+• It is an oversimplification to assume all defined benefit (DB) plans impact glide path design for an accompanying defined contribution (DC) plan the same way.

 • Accrual formulas and forms of payment within a DB plan are the features that seem to have the greatest potential impact on an accompanying DC glide path.